r-hub/blog/content/post/2023-10-20-cliff-notes-about-cli/index.md

 ### What about plural?

-cli has support for [pluralization](https://cli.r-lib.org/reference/pluralization.html) (presumedly only for 0/1/more than one, not for more complex forms of pluralization).
+cli has support for [pluralization](https://cli.r-lib.org/reference/pluralization.html) (presumably only for 0/1/more than one, not for more complex forms of pluralization).

 ### How to add a custom class / theme

-How to define a custom class or theme seems to be a bit underdocumented at the moment, which is unsurprising as it's an advanced topic.
+How to define a custom class or theme seems to be a bit under-documented at the moment, which is unsurprising as it's an advanced topic.
 Jenny Bryan [assumes](https://mastodon.social/@jennybryan@fosstodon.org/110675320334403080) adding a custom class needs to happen as part of a theme, which she does in [googlesheets4](https://github.com/tidyverse/googlesheets4/blob/fdb187643b324cd607f71cefa133bf49924f6e49/R/utils-ui.R#L1-L16).
 Michael McCarthy [recommends](https://mastodon.social/@mccarthymg@fosstodon.org/110673498809652527) looking at what cli itself does.

+### What about dark themes?

+Together, we cover both sides of having dark (Mo) and light (Maëlle) themes in RStudio.
+It would be easy to assume that this all would not work well on dark theme, but Mo can tell you that it all works seamlessly.
+The output colors change to be dark friendly!
+For that reason, user-overrides of colors can be a tricky thing, as you are no longer relying on the excellent tooling of cli to make sure this works in both light and dark mode.

 Open questions remain: How to let an user override it with their own?
-What about dark themes?

 ### How to turn off colors